 - Periodically the enrolled participant should receive a magazine publication from the Quality Deer Management Association and their Rack Pack Youth Program.
 If you do not receive a publication by August, contact your county office who will then contact the project coordinator.

-- District and state contest winners will be recognized at the Arkansas Wildlife Habitat Education Program (WHEP) State Contest which is typically the last Friday in April.
-Check the 4-H Calendar of Events for date and location.
+- District and state contest winners will be recognized at 4-H District O-Rama's.
+Check the 4-H Calendar of Events for dates and locations.

 - Youth will prepare, establish, maintain, and observe a food plot that meets specified requirements.

-- Youth prepare and submit a project book and video to their County Extension Office before March 1 (due to the state office March 1) to compete in district and state competitions.
-The county office will forward project materials electronically to the state coordinator for evaluation by a judging team of Extension faculty and/or non-Extension professionals.
+- Youth prepare and submit a project book to their County Extension Office and upload video in early to mid February (county office deadline is March 1 or earlier).
+The county office will forward project materials electronically to the state coordinator for evaluation by a judging team of Extension faculty and/or non-Extension professionals by March 5.

 - Youth are to conduct all food plot activities except those in which safety is of concern, for example driving a tractor for plot preparation.
 Adult assistance is expected and should be noted in the project book.

 - Youth must plant the seed they are given.
-No additional seed may be added.
+No additional seed may be added to the plot.
 Participants will be notified when seeds are being distributed to county offices, and are responsible for contacting the county office to schedule a time to pick up seeds.

 - For optimum growth, the recommended planting date is August to September 15.
-Plots should be planted no later than October 20.
+Plots should be planted no later than October 20, as it is unlikely a viable plot can be grown after that date.

-- Youth are allowed to hunt over project plots.
+- Youth are allowed (even encouraged) to hunt over project plots.

 - All plots should be protected from livestock.